ntilbe/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What problem does the context API help solve?

+In a typical React application, data is passed top-down (parent to child) via props, but this can be cumbersome for certain types of props (e.g. locale preference, UI theme) that are required by many components within an application.
+Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The Store holds the state of your web application.
+Actions describe the changes in the state of the application.
+Reducers tie the store and actions together and carries out the state transition depending on the action.

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is Immutable.
+When the application state changes, we clone the state object, modify the clone, and replace the original state with the new copy.
+We never mutate the original object, and we never write to our store object.

 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux Thunk is a separate node package called redux-thunk.
+Since the Redux action -> reducer flow is synchronous, we will use Redux Thunk to make the flow asynchronous and make API calls from our action creators.

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I think my favorite would have to be Context API.
+It's much easier then Redux and just simplifies the state management process.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.